FOLFIRINOX

 Sore mouth and mouth ulcers

 FOLFIRINOX can make your mouth sore, or cause mouth ulcers which can be painful.
-Tell your chemotherapy team about any problems you have with your mouth.
+Tell your chemotherapy team about any mouth problems you have.
 They can make sure you don’t have a mouth infection and give you a mouthwash which should help.
 You should also tell them if you have white spots in your mouth.
 This is a sign of oral thrush, which is normally easy to treat.

 Sore hands and feet

 FOLFIRINOX can make the palms of your hands and the soles of your feet red and sore.
-The skin may also start to peel.
-Your doctor or nurse may give you a vitamin or creams to help with this.
-If you have badly peeling skin, it is very painful, or you have broken skin that looks infected, call the emergency number.
+The skin may also start to crack or peel.
+Your doctor or nurse may give you creams or painkillers to help with this.
+If you have badly peeling or painful skin, or broken skin that looks infected, call the 24 hour emergency number.
 The soreness normally gets better when your chemotherapy finishes.

 Joint and bone pain